Nouns

 Gender

 Egyptian has two grammatical genders, masculine and feminine.
-The good news is that remembering the gender of nouns is much easier than in some European languages.
-With very few exceptions (see Exceptions below), the gender of an Egyptian singular noun is easy to determine: If it ends in a 𓏏t, it’s feminine; if not, it’s masculine.
+With very few exceptions (see Exceptions below), a noun’s gender is easily determined: if the singular form ends in a 𓏏t, it’s feminine; if not, it’s masculine.

 Number

 Egyptian has singular and plural, but it also has dual, for when there are exactly two of the noun.
-This was already becoming archaic by the Middle Kingdom.
-Most types of pronouns don’t have a dual form, and the plural does the job for two things as well as for more than two.
-Some duals were written until the latest periods: 𓇾𓇾 tꜣ.wj “The Two Lands” (Egypt) is perhaps the most common.
+The dual form was already becoming archaic by the Middle Kingdom, so it is not seen in every part of speech.
+Most types of pronouns don’t have a dual form, and the plural is used for two things as well as for more than two.
+A few nouns had dual forms which continued to be used until the latest periods: 𓇾𓇾 tꜣ.wj “The Two Lands” (Egypt) is perhaps the most common.

 Declension

-• Feminine nouns form their plural by adding -w before the feminine ending -t in the singular; the dual is formed by changing the -t of the singular to -tj.
+For feminine nouns: start with the singular and add -w before the feminine ending -t to form the plural; the dual is formed by changing the -t of the singular to -tj.

-These rules still apply even to singular masculines ending in -w or singular feminines ending in -wt, even though this results in two consecutive w sounds in the plural.
+These rules still apply even to singular masculines ending in -w or singular feminines ending in -w.t, even though this results in two consecutive w sounds in the plural or masculine dual.
+The plural of mjw.t is mjw.wt and its dual mjw.tj; the plural of αΈ₯fꜣ.w is αΈ₯fꜣw.w and its dual is αΈ₯fꜣw.wj.

 How to write the dual and plural

-The -w of plurality is a weak consonant, so it is often omitted in writing, but usually there will be a set of plural strokes after the word, which can be written in several ways, depending on which suits the artist and fits with the other glyphs in the text: 𓏥, 𓏪, 𓏫, 𓏦, 𓏨
+The -w of plurality is weak, so it is often omitted in writing.
+But usually there will still be a group of three strokes after the word, which can be written in several ways, depending on which suits the artist and fits with the other glyphs in the text: π“₯, π“ͺ, 𓏫, 𓏦, 𓏨 .
+All of these indicate that the word is a plural, even if the -w is omitted.

 Exceptions